 Hard to believe, but true: every eighth German suffers from problems falling asleep.
-In addition to numerous factors such as sleeping habits or sporting activity, nutrition also has a great influence on our sleep behaviour and can improve sleep and also specifically falling asleep through the intake of certain nutrients.
+In addition to numerous factors such as sleeping habits or physical activity, nutrition also has a major influence on our sleeping behavior and can improve sleep and falling asleep through the intake of certain nutrients.
 We show you which foods have a positive effect on falling asleep and thus support our sleep in a natural way.

 - Sleep & eating habits